openvstorage/ovs-documentation/Glossary.md

+# ABM
+Short for ALBA Manager.

 # ALBA
+ALternative BAckend

+# Arakoon
+[Arakoon](http://arakoon.org/) is a distributed key-value store that guarantees consistency above anything else.
+It is developed by the Open vStorage team.

 # ASD
 ALBA Storage Daemon.
 A small process which turns a SATA drive into a disk you can use in ALBA.